Armidale-class patrol boat: Development and tendering

 Planning for the Armidale class began in 1993, as a plan to replace the Fremantle class, which was due for retirement in 1998.
 This evolved into a joint program with Malaysia to construct an offshore patrol craft.
 When Malaysia pulled out, the plan was scrapped, and the Fremantles underwent a life-extending refit.
-The cost of maintaining the aging vessels prompted the Department of Defence to create the Replacement Patrol Boat program, which received the procurement project designation SEA 1444.
+The cost of maintaining the ageing vessels prompted the Department of Defence to create the Replacement Patrol Boat program, which received the procurement project designation SEA 1444.

 SEA 1444 marked several departures from the department's standard acquisition requirements.
 Instead of specifying a number of vessels, the coverage of 3,000 ship-days per year (with 1,800 to be spent on border protection operations, and a surge capability of 3,600 days) was given, with the producer to determine how many ships were needed to meet this.
 The ships had to meet specific performance parameters, such as the ability to conduct boarding operations in conditions up to Sea State 4, and to maintain surveillance capability up to Sea State 5.
 The producer was also required in the contract to provide support and maintenance for the ships, for fifteen years after construction completed.